speedruncomorg/api/version1/games.md

 * ``regions`` will embed all assigned regions.
 * ``variables`` will embed *all* defined variables for the game.

-Embedding is disabled in bulk mode.
+Again, remember: embedding is disabled in bulk mode.

 ### GET /games